 Top 6 Best Men's Soccer Players of All Time

 Soccer is one of the oldest and most widely practiced sports in the world, with over 3.5 billion fans and 250 million players spread across 200 participating countries.
-With such a large fanbase and number of teams, soccer players who stand out as the best of the best are often known around the world for generations, leaving an indelible mark upon the sport and its fans.
-Below, we discuss the top 6 best men's soccer players of all time.
+With such a large fanbase and number of teams, soccer players who stand out as the best of the best are often known around the world for generations.
+Below, we discuss the top 6 best men’s soccer players of all time.

 Who are the best men’s soccer players of all time?

 - Three-time World Cup Champion (1958, 1962, 1970)